Ivan Stewart: Racing career

 In 1973, Stewart was scheduled to co-drive (navigate) in the Ensenada 300 in a Class 1-2 dune buggy.
 His driver broke his leg, so Stewart drove the car himself, and won the race.

 After some additional wins, Stewart joined the Toyota factory team in 1983 for Cal Wells at Precision Preparation Inc. He won a total of 82 races, with a record 17 wins in Mickey Thompson Entertainment Group's (MTEG) stadium series, a record 17 Baja 500's, three Baja 1000's, and SCORE International events.
 He has won ten point championships, including four SCORE World championships and three MTEG championships.
 He is the only person so far to win overall, including motorcycles, while driving a four-wheel vehicle solo in the Baja 1000.

 Stewart retired from racing in 1999.
 He continued to be instrumental in off road racing, becoming a founder in the ProTruck Racing Organization.
 Since then Toyota introduced the Toyota Tundra pickup truck and soon afterwards produced a very limited number of trucks as the Ivan Stewart Ironman edition.
 These trucks featured a special Ivan Stewart signature package with Toyota Racing Development (TRD) wheels, grille, interior, and supercharger.

 Other events

-He also became known in the video game circuit, lending his name and his style of stadium racing to a 1989 game entitled Ivan 'Ironman' Stewart's Super Off Road.
+Stewart also became known in the video game circuit, lending his name and his style of stadium racing to a 1989 game entitled Ivan 'Ironman' Stewart's Super Off Road.
 He wrote a book, Ivan "Ironman" Stewart's Ultimate Off-Road Adventure Guide (Motorbooks, 2007).
 He also appeared in the Live Action Video for Kids/Real Wheels video, "There Goes a Race Car."